Breaking News | I’m already preparing for work — Biden

 The former vice president said he and his running mate, Kamala Harris, were already meeting with experts as they prepare for the White House.

-As of the time of the speech, Biden’s lead over President Donald Trump was growing in Arizona, Georgia, Nevada and Pennsylvania where Trump was initially ahead.
+As of the time of the speech, Mr Biden’s lead over President Donald Trump was growing in Arizona, Georgia, Nevada and Pennsylvania where Mr Trump was initially ahead.

-READ ALSO: Biden overturns Trump lead in two swing states as US awaits result

-According to Reuters, Biden’s address was originally planned as a victory speech, but he changed his approach in the absence of formal declaration of a winner.
+According to Reuters, Mr Biden’s address was originally planned as a victory speech, but he changed his approach in the absence of a formal declaration of a winner.

 “We’re beating Donald Trump by over four million votes, and that’s a margin that is still growing as well.